AdobeDocs/campaign-standard.nl-NL/help/automating/using/importing-data.md

       Smith;Hayden;23/05/1989;hayden.smith@mailtest.com;123456
       ```

    * Selecteer in de **[!UICONTROL File to load]** sectie de velden **[!UICONTROL Upload a new file from the local machine]** en laat deze leeg.
-Telkens wanneer een nieuwe werkstroom van dit malplaatje wordt gecreeerd, kunt u hier het dossier specificeren u wilt, zolang het aan de bepaalde structuur beantwoordt.
+Each time a new workflow is created from this template, you can specify here the file you want, as long at it corresponds to the defined structure.

       U kunt alle opties gebruiken, maar u moet de sjabloon dienovereenkomstig aanpassen.
 Als u bijvoorbeeld een optie selecteert **[!UICONTROL Use the file specified in the inbound transition]**, kunt u een **[!UICONTROL Transfer file]** activiteit toevoegen voordat u het bestand ophaalt dat u wilt importeren van een FTP-/SFTP-server.